Stephen Wayne Anderson: Prison escape

-On May 26, 1980, Anderson, then 26, burglarized the Bloomington, California, house of 81-year-old Elizabeth Lyman, a retired piano teacher.
-In the middle of the night, Anderson cut Lyman's telephone line with a knife, and broke into her home by removing a glass pane from her French doors.
+Anderson spent the following months homeless and traveled around by hopping trains.
+On May 26, 1980, shortly after midnight, Anderson burglarized the house of 81-year-old Elizabeth Lyman, a retired piano teacher, in Bloomington, California, which he had spied on for several days before.
+After drinking a pint of vodka, Anderson cut Lyman's telephone line with a knife, and shortly after 1:00 a.m., he broke into her home by removing a glass pane from her French doors.
 He checked the house for occupants room by room.
+He claimed that he did not know Lyman was home and that he intended to steal a car from the house, unaware that Lyman did not own a vehicle.
 When he entered Lyman's bedroom, she awoke and screamed.
-Anderson shot her in the face from close range with a .45 caliber handgun, fatally wounding her.
+Anderson shot her in the face from a distance of eight and twenty inches with a .45 caliber handgun, fatally wounding her.
 He covered her body with a blanket, recovered the expelled casing from the hollow-point bullet that killed her, and ransacked her house for money.
-He found less than $100.

-Anderson then prepared himself a meal in Lyman's kitchen.
-A suspicious next door neighbor called the sheriff's department.
-As he was eating and watching television, sheriff's deputies responded to the call and arrested him.
-He admitted to the murder.
-Anderson later told the detectives that "I was born and trained to be a killer.
-I always wanted to be a killer."
-Anderson admitted to six other contract killings in Las Vegas that happened prior to the crime for which he received a death sentence.
+Most media reported that he recovered less than $100, with Anderson claiming it was $80 in private correspondence with author Bell Gale Chevigny, while court records estimated it was around $112.
+Anderson stayed in Lyman's home for nearly three hours.
+He cooked himself a bowl of macaroni and eggs in the kitchen before going to the living room to watch television.
+A neighbor called police during this time after being awoken by Lyman's dogs barking and spotting Anderson through a window.
+Sheriff's deputies arrived at the scene at 3:47 a.m. and arrested Anderson, who had remained where he was, still eating his food.